-The County of Cuyahoga, Ohio, encompassing the greater Cleveland area, is launching the nation’s first county-level Pay for Success (PFS) project in partnership with FrontLine Service, a comprehensive continuum of care service provider for homeless persons in Ohio.
+The County of Cuyahoga, Ohio, encompassing the greater Cleveland area, launched the nation’s first county-level Pay for Success (PFS) project in partnership with FrontLine Service, a comprehensive continuum of care service provider for homeless persons in Ohio.

-The Partnering for Family Success Program, the first PFS project in the combined areas of homelessness and child welfare, will deliver intensive 12-15 month treatment to 135 families over five years to reduce the length of stay in out-of-home foster care placement for children whose families are homeless.
+The Partnering for Family Success Program, the first PFS project in the combined areas of homelessness and child welfare, delivered intensive 12-15 month treatment to 135 families over five years from 2015 through 2019 to reduce the length of stay in out-of-home foster care placement for children whose families are homeless.

 - Homeless families with children placed in out-of-home foster care present a unique challenge for Cuyahoga County.
 The agencies serving these families were not previously integrated in a way that allowed for the identification of families who are experiencing homelessness and involvement in the child welfare system.

 - The result was that children with homeless caregivers spent considerably more time in out-of-home foster care than children with housing secure caregivers.
 This extended time in the child welfare system has historically resulted in poor outcomes for the County’s most vulnerable families and led to higher costs to the County.

 - FrontLine’s services are designed to reduce the time children spend in out-of-home foster care by stabilizing the family’s situation and increasing family reunification success.
 In partnership with the Program’s housing partners, FrontLine linked each caregiver to housing and delivered a Critical Time Intervention (CTI), an evidence-based homelessness transition therapy.
 CTI helps vulnerable families that are experiencing homelessness to slowly reconnect to community support networks and settle successfully in newly attained housing.
 In addition, CTI was paired with age-appropriate, evidence-based trauma services that are proven to strengthen healthy and secure caregiver-child relationships.